-Members were reminded that at the Community Planning Meeting on 8 November 2021, Members agreed to receive a presentation by The Commission for Victims and Survivors.
+Members are reminded that at the Community Planning Meeting on 8 November 2021, Members agreed to receive a presentation by The Commission for Victims and Survivors.
+Members are advised that a presentation from Andrew Sloan and Katy Radford will be provided via Zoom.